ITAS is the leading institute for technology assessment in Germany and worldwide.

 In order to contribute to a democratic dialogue on technology, we address the public.
 At the same time, our research results find their way into policy advice.

 Since 1990, our Office of Technology Assessment at the German Bundestag (TAB) has been providing advice to the members of parliament on all matters related to scientific or technological progress.
 Our focus is on fields of political activity such as the energy and mobility system, agriculture, the labor market, the health system, or research policy.

 We also advise the European Commission and several federal and state ministries.
 Since 2005, we have been coordinating the European Technology Assessment Group (ETAG).
-This network of European TA institutions provides advice to the panel for Scientific Technological Options Assessment (STOA) of the European Parliament.
+This network of European TA institutions provides advice to the Panel for Scientific Technological Options Assessment (STOA) of the European Parliament.

 Since technology impacts do not stop at the boundaries of disciplines or states, we have been working internationally for decades.
-This includes projects with international partners, for example, from Brazil, the US, Russia, Australia, Japan, or China as well as an initiative for a global network of technology assessment with members from 22 countries.
+This includes projects with international partners, for example, from Brazil, the US, India, Australia, Japan, or China as well as an initiative for a global network of technology assessment with members from 22 countries.
 ITAS is also a member of numerous important international networks:

 - Netzwerk TA (NTA) is a network of German, Austrian, and Swiss TA institutions

 - European Parliamentary Technology Assessment Network (EPTA), the consortium of European TA institutions advising national parliaments

 - European Technology Assessment Group (ETAG), a network coordinated by ITAS providing scientific services for the European Parliament